 Work with your teacher or coach to create a plan to achieve your new goals, and then get to work!
 Rejection is only the end of your road if you let it be.

 If you’re going to pursue a professional career in dance, then you’re going to need an impressive dance resume.
-This document is a tool that will help you land auditions, impress directors and get discovered, so you need to make sure it’s flawless.
+This document is a tool that will help you land auditions, impress directors and get discovered, so you need to make sure it’s as perfect as can be.

 As with a normal CV, your dance resume needs a header that outlines your personal information.
 This includes your full name, phone number, email and address.
 Dance Spirit magazine also recommended that you include your date of birth, height and weight in your header.